TKarlovitzDrexel/DSCI591_ACRSent/ReadMe.md

         the file first30_reviews.tsv.
 We then were able to merge this file with the Amazon Top 100 Ranked books by year on book title in part2_rank_books_SDA.ipynb.
 EDA/SDA were performed in there as well.

+Note that all of the tsv's combined for the book data are over 1GB so I was unable to upload it to github.
+I can email it separately if needed.

 Mobile Electronics
 - Mobile electronic review data is from the Amazon customer review dataset from Amazon's website.